quicbit-js/qb-json-tokv/readme.md

 [code-image]:      https://www.bithound.io/github/quicbit-js/qb-json-tokv/badges/code.svg
 [code-link]:       https://www.bithound.io/github/quicbit-js/qb-json-tokv

-Fast (~150 MB/sec) and light-weight, incremental, validating, JSON parser with zero dependencies.
+A fast, zero-dependency, *validating* JSON parser (~275 MB/sec in node on 2.2 GHz Intel i7).

 **qb-json-tokv introduces validation and incremental parsing!**

-qb-json-tokv started out as an update to qb-json-tok (faster but with no validation), but winded up making more sense as a new package once done.
+qb-json-tokv started out as an update to qb-json-tok (which is faster but with no validation), but winded up making more sense as a new package once done.
 Very fast JSON parsing under a complete validating parse-graph.

 **Complies with the 100% test coverage and minimum dependency requirements** of